StenlyTU/K8s-training-official/README.md

     **Take-away**: PersistentVolume is not namespaced resource.

-36. **Create a PersistentVolumeClaim called 'mypvc-i353953' requesting 400Mi with accessMode of 'ReadWriteOnce' and storageClassName of normal.
+36. **Create a PersistentVolumeClaim called 'mypvc-practice' requesting 400Mi with accessMode of 'ReadWriteOnce' and storageClassName of normal.
 Check the status of the PersistenVolume.**

     <details><summary>show</summary><p>

     Use [PersistentVolumeClaim documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/#create-a-persistentvolumeclaim) to figure out the correct yaml.

-    The status of the PersistentVolume myvolume-i353953 should be bound.
+    The status of the PersistentVolume myvolume-practice should be bound.

     **Take-away**: PersistentVolumeClaim is namespaced resource.

 37. **Create a busybox pod with command 'sleep 3600'.
-Mount the PersistentVolumeClaim mypvc-i353953 to '/etc/foo'.
+Mount the PersistentVolumeClaim mypvc-practice to '/etc/foo'.
 Connect to the 'busybox' pod, and copy the '/etc/passwd' file to '/etc/foo/passwd'.**

     <details><summary>show</summary><p>